QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 VM kernel managed by dom0
 -------------------------

-By default VM uses kernel provided by dom0.
+By default VMs kernels are provided by dom0.
 This means that:
-1. You can select kernel version in VM settings
+1. You can select kernel version in VM settings;
-2. You can modify kernel options in VM settings
+2. You can modify kernel options in VM settings;
-3. You can **not** modify any of above from inside of VM
+3. You can **not** modify any of above from inside of VM;
-4. Installing additional kernel modules in cumbersome
+4. Installing additional kernel modules in cumbersome.

-To select which kernel given VM will use, you can use either Qubes Manager (VM settings, advanced tab), or `qvm-prefs` tool:
+To select which kernel a given VM will use, you can use either use Qubes Manager (VM settings, advanced tab), or `qvm-prefs` tool:

 ~~~
 [user@dom0 ~]$ qvm-prefs my-appvm -s kernel